 I return to Paris as often as I can, for as long as I can, and I don’t know when this will ever change.
 I hope the only way it changes is that my time in Paris becomes longer or my returns are more frequent.
 This time around, I had a decidedly local experience because I… Continue reading Paris, again.

 It's the place I have called home for nearly three years.
 It's still home to some of my closest friends and a stronger version of me.
 It's where I finally grew up.
 It is strong smells, loud noises, broken sidewalks, crowded trains, cockroaches big enough to carry you away, rats that will challenge you to… Continue reading This is: Bangkok

 Dear Dreamer, If you lie awake at night lamenting the hours and days you’re giving away for the sake of survival while your dream slips slowly away and you forget with each day the person you once used to be, this is for you.
-If you are a young professional with a side… Continue reading This is for you.
+If you are a young professional with a side hustle while… Continue reading This is for you.

 Travel is only glamorous in retrospect.
 My friends and I are standing inside Bangkok's crowded Sky Train after a grueling 10-minute walk to get to the station; drenched in sweat and cranky.
 We're hot, uncomfortable, and exchanging stories of times when we'd been annoyed by Thailand and/or Bangkok.
 It's too crowded!
 People don't know how… Continue reading Still Life in Bangkok

 If, like me, one day you looked around your home country and thought "no, thanks!" and ran for the...airport to hop on a flight to Thailand, then chances are you've met one of these people.
 At the very least, I'm sure you've met #4 while searching for answers or recommendations on the Bangkok Expats Facebook page.
 There's also… Continue reading The 9 Foreigners You’ll Meet in Bangkok